sindresorhus/got/readme.md

 Type: `Function[]`<br>
 Default: `[]`

-Called with [normalized](source/normalize-arguments.ts) [request options](#options).
+Called with [normalized](source/normalize-arguments.ts) [request options](#options) and the redirect [response](#response).
 Got will make no further changes to the request.
 This is especially useful when you want to avoid dead sites.
 Example:

 ```js
 const got = require('got');